chainflip-io/chainflip-eth-contracts/README.md

 This isn't an ideal solution but it'll do for now.

 ## Useful commands

+From the repository root:

 `brownie test -s` - runs with the `print` outputs in tests.
 Currently there are only `print` outputs in the stateful test so one can visually verify that most txs are valid and not reverting

 `brownie test --stateful false` runs all tests EXCEPT stateful tests

 `brownie test --stateful true` runs ONLY the stateful tests

+`brownie run deploy_and stake_alice_and_bob` will deploy the contracts to ganache and create 2 stake events